hruif/TravelPartner/reports/TravelPartner-20250205.md

+# Meeting Agenda
+- Share overall project status.
+- Do you have feedback on our architecture/software design per the living doc?
+Feedback on code foundation so far?
+- Can you please share your experience with developing map applications?
+Tips on navigating Google Maps API's limitations on free version?
+Thank you, Celestine!

 # Project Status
 ## Goals for this week
 - Decide on and set up basic app system and layout.
 (No big feature implementation yet.)
 - Start on basic features like UI.
 - Understand how we will make the (front end and back end) code scalable.

 ## Progress and issues
-- Finished Architecture and design parts of the living document.
+- "Architecture and design" writing.
 - Initialized codebase for backend.

 ## Goals for next week
-- Implement functioning basic map
+- Continue setting up code foundation: develop user authentication and API architecture (back end) and UI framework (front end).
+- Map integration: integrate API and display on UI.
-- Finish testing and continuous integration parts of the living document.
+- Finish "Testing and continuous integration" writing in living doc.

 # Individual Progress and Plans
 ## Kam
 ### Goals for this week
+- Get front-end React Native completely set up and begin familiarizing myself with it.
+- Brain-storm and start deciding on how we want our actual UI to look like.
 ### Progress and issues
--
+- Drew up the UI/UX Diagram and proposed a diagram for the Map component.
+- Started going through React Native tutorials as well as looking into getting it setup.
 ### Goals for next week
--
+- Have a basic UI for the map screen and try to get it properly connected with the back-end.

 ## Mateo
 ### Goals for this week
+- Worth with backend to implement basic features and learn NestJS and Postgress
+- Mess around with google map API and other notable features.
 ### Progress and issues
+- Helped out making Software Architecture and Design, implemented E.R Diagram for the database and other notable diagrams for features.
 ### Goals for next week
+- Implement google API map into a beta stage.
+- Work with frontend to implement key features.

 ## Rui
 ### Goals for this week